josh-helpert/elder/docs/syntax.markdown

 A ***Relator*** is a syntactical tool which models the ***relation*** between a ***target*** and a ***descriptor***.
 Customizing the syntax allows developers to add structure to the syntax without the need of macros (although more constrained than what macros provide).

-This concept is usually hard coded within most languages such as:
+To understand this concept better consider other languages which are often hard coded:
 * `C++`
   * accessing a `Namespace` uses `::` and is used like `my_namespace::my_val`
   * accessing a `Struct` field uses `.` and is used like `my_stuct.field` or `my_struct.field = 1`